WatermelonFriday/Coding-Challenge/README.md

 I used one non-standard Python module, networkx (v1.11), which can be installed using `pip install networkx`.
 Other standard modules used were `numpy`, `sys`, `time`, `calendar` and `json`.

 ## Performance
-The code can process the sample file containing roughly 1800 JSON complete entries in around 0.35 seconds on a 2012 Lenovo T430s with 8GB of RAM and no SSD.
+The code can process the sample file containing roughly 1800 valid JSON entries in around 0.35 seconds on a 2012 Lenovo T430s with 8GB of RAM and no SSD.

 ## Structure of the code
-The code is essentially composed of three functions: `main()`, `conformity_checks()` and `update_graph()`.
+The code is composed of three functions: `main()`, `conformity_checks()` and `update_graph()`.

 ### main()
 - Initializes the empty graph and the auxilliary time objects required for the computation of the 60-second rolling window.